tvnlikhita/practise_1/README.md

 git commit -m"commits"    -  saves a checkpoint

-git remote add origin <repo-url>
+git remote add origin <repo-url>    -  to connect your local git repo to the remote repository.so, it is like "When I push or pull using origin, go to this URL"

-git remote set-url origin <repo-url>
+git remote set-url origin <repo-url>    -  to update the remote repository for the origin

+git remote -v    -  shows the remote repositories configured for your local repo

 git push -u origin <branch>    -  to push the local commits/changes to specified branch on the remote repository